RoostGPT

 # GIT env vars

-GIT_TYPE= # Default is github; Supports [github, gitlab, azure, bitbucket, local]
+GIT_TYPE=github # Default is github; Supports [github, gitlab, azure, bitbucket, local]

-HOSTED_TYPE= # Default is cloud; Supports [cloud, hosted]
+HOSTED_TYPE=cloud # Default is cloud; Supports [cloud, hosted]

 GIT_HOSTED_URL= # Required if HOSTED_TYPE=hosted

-USE_SSH= # Optional; Default is false; Supports [true, false]; SSH based auth for Git
+USE_SSH=false # Optional; Default is false; Supports [true, false]; SSH based auth for Git

-LOCAL_PROJECT_PATH= # Required if GIT_TYPE is local, Path to your workspace
+LOCAL_PROJECT_PATH= # Required if GIT_TYPE is local, Path to your workspace.

 SOURCE_GIT_CLONE_URL= # Optional; the source repo clone URL